Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Introduction

 There are several theoretical analyses for convex optimization-based compressed sensing, e.g.,~\cite{donoho2011,bayati2012,donoho2013}.
-In particular, recently developed convex Gaussian min-max theorem (CGMT)~\cite{thrampoulidis2015,thrampoulidis2018a} can be utilized to obtain the asymptotic error of various optimization problems in a precise manner.
-For example, the asymptotic mean-square-error (MSE) has been analyzed for various regularized estimators~\cite{atitallah2017,thrampoulidis2018a}.
-The asymptotic symbol error rate (SER) has also been derived for convex optimization-based discrete-valued vector reconstruction~\cite{thrampoulidis2018,hayakawa2020}.
-The CGMT-based analysis has been extended for the optimization problem in the complex-valued domain~\cite{abbasi2019}, whereas above analyses consider optimization problems in the real-valued domain.
-These analyses focus on the performance of the optimizer, and do not deeply discuss the optimization algorithm to obtain the optimizer.
+In particular, recently developed convex Gaussian min-max theorem (CGMT)~\cite{thrampoulidis2015d,thrampoulidis2018} can be utilized to obtain the asymptotic error of various optimization problems in a precise manner.
+In the CGMT-based analysis, we firstly derive an auxiliary optimization problem for the original optimization problem to be analyzed.
+We then investigate the properties of the optimizer of the auxiliary optimization.
+By using CGMT, we can relate the optimizer of the auxiliary optimization and that of the original optimization to obtain some analytical results of the original optimization problem (For details, see Appendix~\ref{app:CGMT}).
+For example, the asymptotic mean-square-error (MSE) has been analyzed for various regularized estimators~\cite{atitallah2017,thrampoulidis2018}.
+The asymptotic symbol error rate (SER) has also been derived for convex optimization-based discrete-valued vector reconstruction~\cite{thrampoulidis2018a,hayakawa2020a}.
+The CGMT-based analysis has been extended for the optimization problem in the complex-valued domain~\cite{abbasi2019}, whereas the above analyses consider optimization problems in the real-valued domain.
+These analyses focus on the performance of the optimizer and do not deeply discuss the optimization algorithm to obtain the optimizer.
+The performance analysis for the optimization algorithms would be useful for algorithm choice, parameter tuning, development of a new algorithm, and so on.